apetrone/simplefilewatcher/ReadMe.txt

 When some programs write data in Win32, they will generate both an Add, and a Modify event.
 This is likely because the program is actually using two separate calls to write its data.

+Because of the time it takes to write the data to the file, it may be necessary in some cases to wait a few milliseconds after the event to be able to safely access the file's contents.

 ------------------------------